ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The wheels seem sturdy enough.
 28″ with double-walled alloy rims and 36H on both wheels.
 The alloy finish suits the retro style of the bike nicely.

-The tyres are branded BTWIN, and are a nice retro tan colour with reflective strips on the sidewalls, this suits the general style of the bike.
+The tyres are branded BTWIN and are a nice retro tan colour with reflective strips on the sidewalls, this suits the general style of the bike.
 They seem to have a reasonable level of puncture protection, although my friend has replaced the originals with a set of Schwalbe Marathon Plus tyres.

 You don’t want to be removing the rear wheel, as it can be a tricky process due to the internally geared hub.